yii2tech/file-storage/README.md

 Following file storages are available with this extension:
  - [[\yii2tech\filestorage\local\Storage]] - stores files on the OS local file system.
  - [[\yii2tech\filestorage\amazon\Storage]] - stores files using Amazon simple storage service (S3).
+ - [[\yii2tech\filestorage\mongodb\Storage]] - stores files using MongoDB GridFS.
  - [[\yii2tech\filestorage\hub\Storage]] - allows combination of different file storages.

-Please refer to the particualr storage class for more details.
+Please refer to the particular storage class for more details.

+**Heads up!** Some of the storages may require additional libraries or PHP extensions, which are not required with this package by default, to be installed.
+Please check particulae storage class documentation for the details.

+## Accessing files by URL <span id="accessing-files-by-url"></span>

+## Processing of the large files <span id="processing-of-the-large-files"></span>

+## Logging <span id="logging"></span>